Gedrosia: part of the ancient Achaemenid empire, modern Balûchestân in Iran.

 Gedrosia is a dry, mountainous country along the northwestern shores of the Indian Ocean.
 It was occupied in the Bronze age by people who settled in the few oases in the region.
 Other people settled on the coast and became known in Greek as Ichthyophagoi or 'Fish eaters' - a rendering of ancient Persian Mahi khoran, which has the same meaning and has become the modern word "Makran".

-Gedrosia became famous in Europe when the Macedonian king Alexander the Great tried to cross the Gedrosian desert and lost many men (325) (text).
+Gedrosia became famous in Europe when the Macedonian king Alexander the Great tried to cross the Gedrosian desert and lost many men because of the heat and a flash flood (325) (text).

 Several scholars have argued that the Persian satrapy Maka is identical to Gedrosia (which is a Greek name).
 One argument is the similarity of the name Maka to the modern name Makran, a part of Pakistan that is situated a bit more to the east.
 However, it is more likely that Maka is to be sought in modern Oman, which was called Maketa in Antiquity.